-A virtual tour or speaker from the St. Louis Kaplan Feldman Holocaust Museum is a powerful experience that complements and enriches classroom learning.
+A visit to the St. Louis Kaplan Feldman Holocaust Museum is a powerful experience that complements and enriches classroom learning.
 We recommend that a visit be made toward the end of the period in which students study the Holocaust.

 The more done ahead of a visit, the more students will get out of their time at the Museum.
 Suggested pre-visit activities:

 - View at least one documentary film on the Holocaust in class and discuss it.